 The local elections held on Thursday 4 May 2023 was the first time voters at polling stations were required by law to bring photo ID with them when voting.

 The Electoral Commission has said that the following Voter ID Data and appropriate contextual information should be made available.
-There is more information in this guidance note from the Electoral Commission to returning officers.
+There is more information in this guidance note from the Electoral Commission (external link) to returning officers.

 Total number of electors who were eligible to vote in person at the polling stations: 72975